13 things that can kill or seriously harm you in B.C.

 Finn Steiner/Shutterstock

-Defence tactics are much the same as they are with wolves.
-The BC government says if a cougar attacks, fight back.
+Defensive tactics are much the same as those used by wolves.
+The provincial government says if a cougar attacks, fight back.
 Use rocks, sticks or bare fists if you have to.

 The key to most of these encounters is to avoid approaching one of these wild animals if possible.

-While cougar attacks and encounters are extremely rare, a mountain biker was attacked by one last year.
-In March 2024, the conservation officer service received 95 calls about human-cougar interactions.
+While cougar attacks and encounters are extremely rare, a mountain biker was attacked by one in 2023.

 Read more on wildlife attacks here.